 In the early days of science-fiction, space opera was largely dominated by male writers, excluding a few notable exceptions like Leigh Brackett and James Tiptree Jr (Alice Bradley Sheldon).
 Things have changed, though, particularly over the last several decades.
 Moon is just one of many female writers who have come to claim the genre for their own.
 Here’s four more of them.

 Lois McMaster Bujold

 Bujold has won the Hugo Award for Best Novel four times — more times than anyone else in the industry.
 She’s best known as the author of the Vorkosigan Saga, a long-running space opera series revolving around mercenary admiral Miles Vorkosigan and others.
-If you’re a science-fiction reader who like to binge-read, then the Vorkosigan Saga will be a dream come true: there’s about 30 books in the series and counting.
+If you’re a science-fiction reader who like to binge-read, then the Vorkosigan Saga will be a dream come true: there’s over a dozen books in the series and counting.
 The series jumps back and forth across its internal timeline, and there are plenty of debates online regarding where you should begin to read.
 The consensus seems to be that Shards of Honor is a pretty good point at which to begin.
 Your mileage may vary.

 C. J. Cherryh

 Cherryh writes across genres, with space opera being only one of them.
 Like Bujold, she’s scooped up her fair share of awards and accolades — among the unique honor of having an asteroid named in her honor: 77185 Cherryh.
 If you’re looking for an entry point into Cherryh’s space operas, then the Foreigner series should be your first stop.
 The novels — there’s nearly 20 now — explore the complexities of communication between two intelligent species: humanity and the Atevi.
 Cherryh is a heck of a world-builder, so if the idea of a deeply realized alien species intrigues you, then jump on in.
 Begin with Foreigner, book one.